arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"Rubber duck debugging is a real programming technique! 🦆"* 😄
+*"Linux penguin mascot is named Tux! 🐧"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**